section-engineering-education/engineering-education/articles/create-a-nodejs-cli/index.md

 A common application of options is when asking for user input that determines the output of the application.

-Node.js comes with an built-in app interface for the process module called `process.argv`.
+Node.js comes with a built-in app interface for the process module called `process.argv`.
 It takes in the arguments passed, invokes a method, and returns an array with all the arguments passed into the main process.

 Using `process.arg` might be tedious and not beginner friendly so we will use [yargs](https://www.npmjs.com/package/yargs) to help us process the options.